Fiona83/Angela-Yus-python-bootcamp/Using_Environment_Variable_in_Python.md

 <div align=center><img src="images/pycharm_env_setting_2.png" width="800"></div>

-This is all the ways to introduce environment varialbes into python project.
-Hope you will find them useful.
+So far this is all I know about importing environment variables into a python project.
+See you then!